There are many ways women handle a bad day, but buying your way into feeling better won’t help and retail therapy isn’t covered by health insurance.

 We could reach for a chocolate bar, a glass of wine, smash a plate or rake one of those mini Chinese sand boxes with restraint to deal with our anger, loss or frustration, but retail therapy will only make things worse in the long run.

 Many women, myself included have gone shopping in a frame of mind where they have the itch the buy something (anything) and it will make their bad day seem better.
 When I had my first big break up I purchased seven pairs of high heels and four dresses in about three hours.
-Yep, that was me, puffy eyed and carrying shopping bags too heavy for my un-toned arms.
+Yep, that was me, puffy-eyed and carrying shopping bags so heavy my mum had to help me.

 The thing we realise after handing over our money is that four pairs of earrings won’t fix your breakup, it won’t give you the promotion you didn’t end up getting and it won’t help you feel better about yourself.
 For the hour after you shop you may feel a slight sense of achievement, your dopamine levels may be slightly higher, you’ll have that contented feeling you get after eating some comfort food.
 However, soon you’ll feel hungry again and the issue you thought you relieved will come back knocking.

-3. When you find the item, try it on, make sure it fits properly and stay away from items that I call motivation pieces, now is not the time to buy a skirt that you’ll fit into when you’ve lost five kilo’s.
+- When you find the item, try it on, make sure it fits properly and stay away from items that I call motivation pieces, now is not the time to buy a skirt that you’ll fit into when you’ve lost five kilos.

 Then ask yourself these questions again but with your serious face on.